BlinkDL/RWKV-LM/README.md

 * The Channel-mix is similar to GeGLU (https://arxiv.org/abs/2002.05202) with an extra R factor.

-* Finally, we add extra time-mixing as in (https://github.com/BlinkDL/minGPT-tuned).
+* Finally, we add extra time-shift mixing as in (https://github.com/BlinkDL/minGPT-tuned).
 You can try reducing the amt of time-mixing in upper layers of deep models.

+***

+the time-shift mixing means explicitly using both (half channel of this token) & (half channel of prev token) to generate all vectors.

+i find divide by 2 and shift-1 is the best.  i looked at the weights and found you may want to use less mixing in higher layers.

+here is my theory:

+when you train a GPT, the hidden representation of a token has to accomplish two different objects:

+1. predict the next token. sometimes this is easy (obvious next token).

+2. collect info so later token can use it. this is always hard.

+the time_shifted channels can focus on (2).
+So we have good propagation of info.
+It's like some kind of residual connection.

 ***